Duals of Higher Vector Spaces: Eilenberg-Zilber for internal homs, orders, amplitudes and equivalences

 \begin{corollary} The Dold-Kan correspondence induces an equivalence of categories between the homotopy categories $\hSVect$ and $\hChP$. \end{corollary}

-As a first consequence, the normalized complex of a simplicial vector space contains information about its ``order'' as a groupoid.
-We will give a precise definition of this in the following discussion.
+As a first consequence, the normalized complex of a simplicial vector space contains information about its ``order'' as a higher groupoid.
+We now give a precise definition of this in the following discussion.

 \begin{definition} Let $(E,\partial)$ be a chain complex.
-We say $(E,\partial)$ has amplitude $(0,n)$ if it is concentrated in degrees 0 to $n$, that is $E_i = 0$ for $i< 0$ or $i>n$. \end{definition}
+We say $(E,\partial)$ has \textbf{amplitude} $(0,n)$ if it is concentrated in degrees 0 to $n$, that is $E_i = 0$ for $i< 0$ or $i>n$. \end{definition}

 \begin{proposition} A simplicial vector space $\huaV$ is a $\VS$ $n$-groupoid if and only if $N(\huaV)$ has amplitude $(0,n)$. \end{proposition}

 \begin{proof} By definition, all normalized complexes are already non-negative.
 If $\huaV$ is a $\VS$ $n$-groupoid, then clearly $N(\huaV)_i = \ker p_i^i = 0$ for any $i>n$.
 Hence $N(\huaV)$ has amplitude $(0,n)$.